eisukeesaki/ft_todolist/README.md

 ## knowledge base

-What this project led me to understand or remind me of.
+What this project led me to understand or reminded me of.

 ```text